 Do you already know your volunteer retention rate?
 What about where your volunteers heard about your organization?
 Or how many volunteers opened your last email?

-After you get to know a little bit more about your volunteers and their interests, you’ll need a way to track that data.
+After you get to know a little bit more about your volunteers and their interests, you’ll need a way to track those important metrics.
 You can use volunteer management software to do this or create your own system that works for your organization’s needs.

 Tracking volunteer data will help you segment volunteers and communicate with them effectively.
 You should also store data like volunteering hours and communication stats, so you can identify your most engaged (and least engaged) volunteers.